 How do I know this is the right time for music lessons for my child?

 If you find your child is constantly gravitating toward a particular instrument, or regularly asks about lessons, it’s likely that now is the right time.
-Even as young as three years old, your child may be ready to start.
+Even at a very young age, as young as three years old, your child may be ready to start.
 Piano, flute, and violin are great options for their small stature.
 Be sure that you find a teacher like Pamela, who has extensive experience and understanding of the younger student.
 Lessons for this age are very different from those for older children, teens, and adults.
-Note that there are special flutes, built to accommodate younger children.

 How do I know what is the right instrument for my child?